 Southern University and A&M College at Baton Rouge will used Moodle extensively in this course.
 Moodle is a learning management system designed to help teachers and students communicate effectively online.
 The course syllabus, course calendar, assignments and exams will be placed on Moodle.
 Students should check Moodle DAILY for all assignments submitted via Moodle.
-It the students have problems with the Moodle account, he/she should contact Ms. Chrisena Williams-Brown in the Division of Information Technology via email at chrisena williams@subr.edu or via phone at (225) 771-5017
+It the students have problems with the Moodle account, he/she should contact Ms. Goldie Jordan in the Division of Information Technology via email at goldie_jordan@subr.edu.